Advanced Placement (AP) Program/College Level Examination Program (CLEP)

 College credit may be granted based on achievement in college level high school courses, provided the University has received satisfactory scores from the College Level Entrance Examination Program (CLEP) or the Advanced Placement Program (AP) examinations.

 It should not be assumed that credit granted by other colleges/universities would be allowed by the University of Montana or Missoula College.
-Specific questions regarding the Advanced Placement Program should be directed to Enrollment Services-Admissions.
+Specific questions regarding the Advanced Placement Program should be directed to the Office of Admissions.

 The University policy for awarding credit on the basis of AP/CLEP is available on the Admissions Advanced-Credit web page.

 The University of Montana recognizes IB achievement and grants college credit for each Higher Level exam passed provided the University has received satisfactory scores from the International Baccalaureate Program, with an examination score of four or higher.
 University policy on awarding IB credit is available on the Admissions Advanced-Credit web page.